A Coaching Power Tool created by Kishore Rao

 Awareness and Ignorance

-Most Business and Corporate Executives have been very adept, skilful and comfortable with running organizations, implementing projects and managing people.
+Most Business and Corporate Executives have been very adept, skillful and comfortable with running organizations, implementing projects and managing people.
 They were good at what they did and this was reflected in their own individual success – a sort of validation, so to speak.
 But if they did a deeper introspection, there was little that they would have done in managing themselves –understanding their true life purpose and intent, their values and underlying beliefs, and their own confidence in trusting themselves.
 Viewed from this perspective they would have discovered they were relatively quite ignorant.

 Since school days we have been conditioned that knowing and memorizing information – be it in languages, the arts or sciences as the cornerstone of our success.
 Distilled to a finer degree this is what manifested in us as awareness.
 Thus awareness to many of us meant information – knowing the facts, and what was going on in the world.